Paid Sick Leave Laws by State: The Chart, Map, & Accrual Info You Need

 Minnesota paid sick leave

-Minnesota’s Earned Sick and Safe Time begins January 1, 2024.
+Minnesota’s Earned Sick and Safe Time began January 1, 2024.

 Eligible employers